Temporal Paraxial Optics under Adiabatic Modulations: Temporal Paraxial Wave Equation

 Equation~\eqref{wave_equation_time3} is closely related to Schrödinger-type evolution equations that are widely employed in the theory of pulse propagation in dispersive media~\cite{AgrawalBook}.
 In the conventional treatment, such equations are derived under the assumption of a time-invariant background medium.
 The propagation constant $\beta(\omega)$ is expanded in a Taylor series around a carrier frequency $\omega_0$, and the resulting paraxial equation is formulated in the frequency domain.
 A temporal evolution equation is then obtained by applying an inverse Fourier transform~\cite{Kolner1994, Agrawal2025, AgrawalMDPI24}.
 Within this framework, temporal effects arise solely from material dispersion encoded in the frequency dependence of $\beta(\omega)$, while the medium parameters themselves remain stationary.

 The approach adopted here differs from the previous paradigms by working directly in the time domain, instead of employing frequency-domain expansions tailored to time-invariant background media.
 This allows explicit temporal modulations of the medium parameters to be incorporated from the outset.
 By introducing a retarded time coordinate, the dynamics are simplified while preserving the full time dependence of the effective wave velocity $v(\tau)$, which directly determines the coefficients $a(\tau)$ and $b(\tau)$ in eq.~\eqref{a_b}.
-As a result, temporal variations of the medium influence the pulse evolution not merely through dispersive reshaping, but through an explicit time dependence of the governing evolution operator.
+As a result, temporal variations of the medium influence the pulse evolution through an explicit time dependence of the governing evolution operator, even in the absence of dispersion.